The Carnegie Club at Skibo Castle

 Skibo Castle is the home of the Carnegie Club, one of the world’s most exclusive private clubs, named after the celebrated philanthropist and steel magnate, Andrew Carnegie.
 At the turn of the 20th century, Carnegie was the richest man in the world.
 He chose Skibo Castle as his country retreat, in the land of his birth.

-The 8,500 acre estate is as stunning today as it was a century ago and the castle, imposing yet comfortable, enables guests to feel at home straight away.
+The 8,500 acre estate is as stunning today as it was a century ago and the castle, imposing yet comfortable, enables members to feel at home while away from home.
 The name "Skibo" is Norse in origin, dating back to the 9th century, when the Vikings arrived from Norway and settled here.

 Published ranking